X-ray Diffraction Microscopy

 Physical Review Letters 102, 018101 (2009).

-2. Imaging Whole Escherichia Coli Bacteria by Using Single-Particle X-Ray Diffraction
+<color red>World's first 3D bioimaging by x-ray diffraction microscopy</color> - Imaging Whole Escherichia Coli Bacteria by Using Single-Particle X-Ray Diffraction

 Jianwei Miao, Keith O. Hodgson, Tetsuya Ishikawa, Carolyn A. Larabell, Mark A. LeGros, and Yoshinori Nishino